 Echinacea is a plant whose roots and leaves have been traditionally used for medicinal purposes.
 Echinacea plants are also called “purple coneflower,” and three species of plants in the Echinacea classification are used as herbal supplements.
 Echinacea plants can be found in eastern and central North America as well as Europe.

-Echinacea has been identified as having anti-inflammatory, antioxidant, and antiviral properties and as an immune-strengthening agent.
+Echinacea as having anti-inflammatory, antioxidant, and antiviral properties and as an immune-strengthening agent.
 This makes it a very popular herbal supplement that’s available in many commercial products.
 One of the common ways to use Echinacea is to drink it in a tea.

 The amount of Echinacea tea you need to drink to reap its benefits varies depending on the tea itself and how strongly you brew it.
 Echinacea can also be found in liquid tincture, tablets, ointments, capsules, and extracts.
 It’s important to only buy Echinacea from a reputable and established company and to verify its quality.